Clean Boats Clean Waters Grant

-The RTLIA has received grant monies to conduct training and boat inspections during the 2019 boating season.
+The RTLIA is required to conduct training and boat inspections during the 2024-2025 boating seasons.
 These inspections are part of an ongoing effort to combat the spread of invasive aquatic species.
 We look forward to everyone’s cooperation and assistance as we conduct these tasks.

 With the growing concern over the spread of aquatic invasive species to Wisconsin’s inland lakes, many lake association members and other concerned citizens are looking for ways to get involved.
 The Clean Boats, Clean Waters watercraft inspection program is an opportunity to take a front line defense against the spread of aquatic invasive species.